5 day Everglades, Florida Keys and Miami itinerary for families

 NORTH AMERICAFLORIDAITINERARY

-5/30/20268 min read
+5/29/20266 min read

-Wildlife and open landscapes in the Everglades and Big Cypress
+wildlife and open space in the Everglades

-Beaches and snorkelling in the Florida Keys
+beaches and snorkelling in the Keys

+We followed this route ourselves, flying into Tampa, driving south through Big Cypress and the Everglades, continuing into the Florida Keys, and finishing with time around Miami before heading up to Orlando.
 It’s easy to adapt this itinerary to start and/or end in Miami instead of Tampa if that works better for your flights.

 The Driving Route at a Glance

-Fly into Tampa → Drive south → Everglades / Big Cypress → Florida Keys (Key Largo, Islamorada, Key West) → Miami / Aventura
+Fly into Tampa → Drive south → Everglades / Big Cypress → Florida Keys (Key Largo, Islamorada, Key West) → Miami / Aventura → Continue to Orlando

 Total driving across the trip is very manageable.
 The longest day is the arrival drive south from Tampa; after that, each leg is relatively short.